k1k12/2031_CW1/README.md

 - add name and student number above everything
 - not seeming to register user is logged in
 - login limit check test
+- Not logging out ? it worked
+- Check hiding db is right